rushir30620/Employee-Records/README.md

 # Employee-Records
-This is an Employee Records a Node.js, Express.js, MongoDB, Bootstrap.
+This is a simple website that displays Employee Records.
+Created using Node.js, Express.js, MongoDB, Bootstrap.